HAI Lab People

 Portrait of Dr. Yunan Chen

-I am an Associate Professor of Informatics in the Donald Bren School of Information and Computer Sciences at the University of California, Irvine.
-My research interests lie in the intersection of Human-Computer Interaction (HCI), Computer Supported Cooperative Work (CSCW) and Health Informatics.
-In particular, I am interested in designing and evaluating interactive systems for clinical documentation, patient-provider interaction and personal information management during chronic care.
-I received my PhD degree from the iSchool at Drexel University in 2008, and a Bachelor of Medicine degree from China Medical University in 2003.
+Dr. Yunan Chen is a Professor of Informatics in the Donald Bren School of Information and Computer Sciences at the University of California, Irvine.
+Her research interests lie in the intersection of Human-Computer Interaction (HCI), Computer Supported Cooperative Work (CSCW), and Health Informatics.
+In particular, she is interested in designing and evaluating interactive systems for clinical documentation, patient-provider interaction, and personal information management during chronic care.
+She received her PhD degree from the iSchool at Drexel University in 2008 and a Bachelor of Medicine degree from China Medical University in 2003.

-My research aims to provide empirical, conceptual, and theoretical understandings of information practices in healthcare through in situ examination of how healthcare providers and consumers, e.g. patients and caregivers, interact with computerized technologies in their daily lives or work practices.
-I have done extensive research exploring sociotechnical impacts and design issues of electronic health records systems, and more recently, patient-facing applications, such as personal informatics tools and chronic disease management systems.
+Her research aims to provide empirical, conceptual, and theoretical understandings of information practices in healthcare through in situ examination of how healthcare providers and consumers, e.g. patients and caregivers, interact with computerized technologies in their daily lives or work practices.
+Dr.Chen has done extensive research exploring sociotechnical impacts and design issues of electronic health records systems, and more recently, patient-facing applications, such as personal informatics tools and chronic disease management systems.

-Currently, I am Director of the Undergraduate Minor Program in health informatics.
-Since Fall 2016, I have served as Vice Chair for Undergraduate Studies in the Department of Informatics.
+Currently, Dr.Chen is the Director of the Undergraduate Minor Program in health informatics.
+Since Fall 2016, she has served as Vice Chair for Undergraduate Studies in the Department of Informatics.

 homepage icon homepage